dahlbaek/Ubuntu-dotfiles/README.md

 ## install ubuntu

 Simply boot from the usb drive and follow the instructions.
 Do not set up the network yet.
-Boot into the new system, mount the usb and copy the git repository from the usb drive
+Boot into the new system and copy the git repository from the usb drive

 ```sh
 mkdir git && cd git